-You should have received a Form W-2 by Jan.
+You should receive a Form W-2 by Jan.
 31 or, with any mail delay, soon thereafter.
 The same deadline applies to certain 1099-MISC forms for independent contractors.
 Each financial institution that paid you at least $10 of interest during the year must send you a copy of the 1099-INT by Jan.
 31 as well.

 Waiting until the last minute to prepare for tax filing is never advisable.
 If taxpayers work for one employer, their taxes may not be complicated, but if they have side gigs or they’re self-employed, tax returns can take a while to fill out.